 Scarce heard amid the guns below.

-In this extract, the contrast between the beauty of the natural world and the man-made brutality of the times is stark.
+The contrast between the beauty of the natural world and the man-made brutality of the times is stark.
 But the poem ends with an exhortation to take up the quarrel and not break faith with the dead.
 Soldiers took encouragement from it.
 It was used, along with red poppies, in recruitment posters, and put to music in song.
 Madame Guérin from Vallon in Ardèche, ‘The Poppy Lady from France’, organised French widows and orphans to make poppies as emblems to remember the fallen and raise funds.
 The idea was widely adopted.

 The area around Ypres where ‘In Flanders Fields’ was written was the site of many famous battles, among them the Battle of Passchendaele.
 My grandfather served there, labouring in the mud amid the shock of exploding shells, to lay wooden boards along which men, horses and machine guns could move.
 Not far from Ypres, at Tyne Cot and other Commonwealth cemeteries, Kiwis are buried.
 When I visited in 2013, it was the graves of the unknown soldiers that made the most impression with their simple inscription, “A Soldier of the Great War, Known Unto God.”
 There was no sign of poppies in the well-tended flowerbeds.
 Back in the ancient city of Ypres, I wandered in the city square rebuilt in the original medieval style after the devastation of the war.
 There, in the museum shop, I found the solution to the problem of Anzac Day poppies: beautiful stylised ceramic poppy brooches, earrings, key rings and studs.